Aspects of Ethereum allowing DeFi to flourish

 What is ERC-20?

-To learn more about ERC-20, here's a good explainer from Coinsutra.com.
+To learn more about ERC-20, here's a great explainer from Coinsutra.com.

 What are Stablecoins?